 The executive board is responsible for ensuring the functions integral to the CSH experience go off as smoothly as possible.
 Elected at the end of every academic year, they volunteer their time to help make floor an even better place to be.

-The Chairman of CSH serves as the head of E-Board, supervising the activities of the directors and presiding over our weekly house meetings.
-The Chairman is also the primary spokesperson for the House, representing the interests of our members in communications with RIT and the rest of the world.
+The Chair of CSH serves as the head of E-Board, supervising the activities of the directors and presiding over our weekly house meetings.
+They are also the primary spokesperson for the House, representing the interests of our members in communications with RIT and the rest of the world.

-The Evaluations director is responsible for connecting with the RIT student community, as well as organizing the process of screening, accepting, and welcoming new members.
+Evaluations is responsible for connecting with the RIT student community, as well as organizing the process of screening, accepting, and welcoming new members.
 Members wouldn't be here without evals!

 If you would like to visit or tour the floor, let the Eval Director know and they can arrange this.